View Document Text

 theory of mean reversion.
 This investment theory states that while valuations and returns for

-various assets may vary substantially, over time valuations will return to their long-term
+various assets may vary substantially, over time valuations tend to return to their long-term

 average.
 This leads to a clear-cut investment principle: buy low and sell high.